davewragg/davewragg.github.io/books/tales-of-the-plains.md

 Peter Newman, Gemmell Award-winning author of THE VAGRANT and THE DEATHLESS

 _'Diamond wit, blade-sharp dialogue and a cast of characters so compelling I’d give my right hand to save them were they real… this is not just Wragg’s best book, but everything I adore about modern fantasy in one volume.'_
-Ed Crocker, author of Epic fantasy trilogy LIGHTFALL
+Ed Crocker, author of the epic fantasy EVERLANDS trilogy

 _'Wragg's brand of fantasy deserves its own name: grassroots fantasy.
 Small in scale, large in heart, with underdog heroes you can't help but root for.'_
 Amber A. Logan, author of THE SECRET GARDEN OF YANAGI INN